Technical Analysis in Altcoin Trading

 If you are trading a “big coin” - BTC, ETH, LTC belong there for sure - your technical analysis should work reasonably.
 Your TA will work better if you will use what most other traders are looking at.

-- Support and resistance - the magical lines on the charts
+- Support and resistance - the magical lines on the charts, here as a deep dive written for the forex markets but applying just the same for cryptocurrency trading

 - Volume flow - a script for TradingView available from here